-Regression results (table 4 - for 1960-99 period and 4a - for 1975-99 period) obviously show the link between investment/GDP ratios and growth, but also suggest that the accumulation of reserves creates stimuli for growth through greater involvement into foreign trade.
-Even after controlling for investment/GDP ratios, investment climate and population growth, it turns out that the goodness of fit improves once the accumulation of reserves or increase in export/trade or the underpricing of the exchange rate or the interaction term is added on the right hand side.
+We used standard growth regressions to show that the accumulation of reserves and policy-induced accumulation of FER matters for economic growth even after other factors are taken into account.
+We control for initial level of development and for investment climate index (ranging from 0 to 100; the higher it is, the better the climate), for investment/GDP ratios and population growth rates6.
+Regression results (table 4 - for 1960-99 period and 4a - for 1975-99 period) show the link between investment/GDP ratios and growth, but also suggest that the accumulation of reserves creates stimuli for growth through greater involvement into foreign trade.
+Even after controlling for investment/GDP ratios, investment climate and population growth, it turns out that the goodness of fit improves once the level of reserves (or change in this level) or increase in export/trade or the underpricing of the exchange rate is added on the right hand side.
 This is to suggest that the accumulation of FER is associated with greater involvement into the international trade that in turn produces externalities - higher capital productivity.
 With equal investment/GDP ratios and population growth rates countries that accumulate FER at a faster pace exhibit higher growth rates of international trade as compared to GDP and higher growth of GDP itself.
 The results for developing countries only are very similar.